CAD Validation: Comparing 3D CAD Models

 Cost and time savings are much greater when errors are caught in the design stage compared to later in the product lifecycle, so it’s best to catch errors early.

-What are the best CAD formats for validation?
+What are the best CAD formats/ derivatives for validation?

 Although CAD neutral files like IGES, STL, ACIS, and 3D PDF are popular files for geometry, Capvidia recommends 3D CAD files with semantic PMI (GD&T, 3D annotations, BoM, notes, etc.) that are model-based definition (MBD) ready.